78% Don’t Use

 This campaign aims to reinforce that most young people in WA don’t use drugs.

-The Generic Drugs “78% don’t use” campaign was launched on 18 August 2019 and ran on social media, online, radio and out-of-home media.
+The new Drug Aware, Generic Drugs “78% don’t use” campaign was launched on 18 August 2019 and ran on social media, online, radio and out-of-home media.

 Western Australian data reveals only 22 percent of young people aged 14 – 21 years reported using illicit drugs in the last 12 months.1